StarRocks/docs/faq/Deploy_faq.md

 curl -XPOST -u username:password http://ip:be_http_port/api/update_config?key=value
 ```

-**Note**: Make sure that the user has permission to log in remotely.
+> Note: Make sure that the user has permission to log in remotely.
 If not, you can grant the permission to the user in the following way:

 ```Plain%20Text
 CREATE USER 'test'@'%' IDENTIFIED BY '123456';